 Avoid Big Changes

 I know we’ve repeated this multiple times already, but be sure to avoid big changes in your diet.
 This includes starting new supplements and drinking large amounts of alcohol.
-This can cause serious issues.
+These can cause serious health issues.

 Work With Your Healthcare Team